learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ## Introduction

-During data analysis, you have to satisfy a number of assumptions for the underlying dataset as we have seen before.
+During data analysis, you have to satisfy a number of assumptions for the underlying dataset.
 One of the most common assumptions that you will come across is the "Normality Assumption", i.e., the underlying data roughly follows a normal distribution.

 If the data is not found to be normally distributed (i.e. data with kurtosis and skew while doing linear regression), you may first answer a question like: “Given my data … if there is a deviation from normality, will there be a material impact on my results?”